nilmtk/nilm_metadata/docs/source/manual.rst

 information about that specific meter. ``site_meter`` is set to ``true`` if this meter measures the whole-building aggregate power demand. ``submeter_of`` records the meter instance of the upstream meter.
+In this way, we can specify wiring hierarchies of arbitrary complexity.

 ``appliances`` is a list of dictionaries.
 Each dictionary describes a single appliance.
 The appliance ``type`` (e.g. 'kettle' or 'washing machine') is taken from a controlled vocabulary defined in NILM Metadata.
-For each appliance, we must also specify an ``instance`` (an integer which allows us to uniquely identify each instance of a particular appliance ``type``).
+For each appliance, we must also specify an ``instance`` (an integer which, within each building, allows us to distinguish between multiple instances of a particular appliance ``type``).
 We must also specify a list of ``meters``.
 Each element in this list is an integer which corresponds to a meter ``instance``.
 In this way, we can specify which meter is directly upstream of this appliance.
 The vast majority of domestic appliances will only specify a single meter.
 We use two meters for north-American appliances which draw power from both mains legs.
 We use three meters for three-phase appliances.

+See the documentation of the :doc:`dataset_metadata` for a full listing of all elements which can be described, or continue below for a more detailed example.

 Detailed example of converting REDD to NILM Metadata